olabiranj/mainers_FB/README.md

 # mainers_fb
-A social media app made with react and redux.
+A social media app made with react and redux